 What is gazumping?

-Gazumping is when a seller accepts your offer on a property but then backs out after accepting a higher offer from a different buyer.
+Gazumping is when a seller accepts your offer on a property, but then backs out after accepting a higher offer from a different buyer.

 Video: gazumping explained

-Find out how gazumping works in our short video below.
+You can find out how gazumping works in our short video below.

 Is gazumping illegal?

 Gazumping isn't illegal in most parts of the UK, as the initial agreement to buy and sell a property isn't binding until contracts have been exchanged.
 This means the seller, and the buyer, can change their mind and pull out of the deal at any point before exchange.

 - Gazumping is less common in Scotland: read our guide on buying a property in Scotland to find out why.

 Estate agents are legally obliged to pass all offers they receive on to the seller.
 This means if someone makes an offer on the property, the agent has to let the seller know, even if an offer has already been accepted.